Migrants in Mexico await next phase of Trump's border plan – DW – 01/24/2025

 They're so close, but their goal is unattainable.
 This is the situation for the many migrants stuck on the Mexican side of the border with the United States.

-Donald Trump, who returned to the White House this week, has made border security one of the top priorities at the start of his second presidential term.
+Donald Trump, who returned to the White House on Monday, has made border security one of the top priorities at the start of his second presidential term.
 He declared a state of emergency at the southern border, and took the first step toward deploying the military and beginning mass deportations.
 Concurrently, Congress passed a law to facilitate arrests and deportations.

 A key section of the order is dedicated to the deployment of personnel and resources.
-In this, Trump instructs the secretary of defense to send members of the armed forces and provide the necessary logistical services to the department of homeland security to ensure "complete operational control of the southern border of the United States."
+In this, Trump has instructed the secretary of defense to send members of the armed forces and provide the necessary logistical services to the Department of Homeland Security to ensure "complete operational control of the southern border of the United States."

-It's important to note that it says these are to be supplied "in support of civilian-controlled law enforcement operations."
+It's important to note that the order says these are to be supplied "in support of civilian-controlled law enforcement operations."
 It is not a military operation — not, at least, for now.
 Trump has requested updates within 30 and 90 days on the measures taken and their effects.

 How will the military deployment proceed?

-Since the executive order was issued, the Pentagon has announced the deployment of 1,500 soldiers from the army and navy.
+Since Trump issued his executive order, the Pentagon has announced the deployment of 1,500 soldiers from the army and navy.
 Their first task will be to construct border barriers.
 They will be reinforcing the approximately 2,500 soldiers previously deployed under Biden to support the civilian border guard.

 Will Trump invoke a 200-year-old law?